 At each school, a disaster preparedness organization comprised of students that carries out planning and proposals of the school's disaster preparedness initiatives mainly participate to learn about the response and mindset during a disaster.
-Learning takes the form of initial fire response training and first aid training, etc., conducted with the community and outside institutions such as the fire department, police department, Bureau of Waterworks, Japanese Red Cross Society and/or Ministry of Defense, as well as food stockpile training and overnight training held at the school.
+Learning takes the form of disaster prevention drills such as initial fire response training, conducted with the community and outside institutions such as the municipal disaster prevention section, neighborhood associations, fire department, police department, Bureau of Waterworks, and Ministry of Defense.

-Also, at metropolitan schools for students with special needs, the number of schools implementing training, which takes into account each school's situation and extent of student's disabilities, has been expanded in stages beginning from fiscal 2014.
-From fiscal 2017, a two-day one-night overnight disaster preparedness training program is being held at all metropolitan schools for students with special needs.
+Also, metropolitan schools for students with special needs have been implementing a two-day one-night overnight disaster prevention drill from fiscal 2014, with the aim of conducting more practical drills assuming evacuation center operation, based on the results of experiential disaster prevention drills that have been conducted so far.
+The number of implementing schools has increased since the start, and from fiscal 2017, a two-day one-night overnight disaster preparedness training program has been held at all metropolitan schools for students with special needs.
 This training focuses on initiatives closely tied to the community and related institutions.